rusty2hip292/Lang/README.txt

 		var d = (int) x / 20	// x is temporarily cast to an int, d is an int (int) x = c				// x is an integer once again attempting to cast a type to another type for which no rule for conversion exists will result in a run time error

+	a type may be given explicitly to a variable; explicitly given types will operate more efficiently than inferred types, but offer less flexibility

 control flow:
 	if {condition} then